- Policy Hub

 Authors are also encouraged to provide the names of three referees/reviewers along with the manuscript.

 After the payment of the processing fee, the paper is sent for review.
 The authors are given reasonable time and opportunities to revise the paper to address the comments of the reviewers and editorial team.
 If the author is unable to revise the manuscript as requested, the manuscript will be rejected.
 Also, if the revisions are received after more than one year of the requested date of the revision, the manuscript will not be processed further and the authors will be requested to submit the manuscript again and will be treated as a new submission for re-review.
-Any manuscript which has been dormant for more than a year due to any reason whatsoever will be deleted from our system.
+Any manuscript that has been dormant for more than a year for any reason will be deleted from our system.

-After a thorough review and revision process, if the paper is accepted for publication then, administrative charges would be charged.
+After a thorough review and revision process, if the paper is accepted for publication, then, administrative charges would be charged.
 Please refer to the Fee and Payment section of our website for the current fee structure.

 The decision of the Editor-in-Chief would be final for the acceptance of the manuscript for publication in the journal.